rehierl/abstract-properties/00-introduction/readme.md

 seem to suggest that a clear definition is possible in regards to the default scope of a section.

-The total node order of a document can be referred to as the document order or the above/below node order.
+The total node order of a document can be referred to as the document order or as the above/below node order.
 The latter since that node order can initially be used to determine if a node is above or below a heading.

 Since a section is a sequence of consecutive nodes in regards to the document